 The nearby Rust de Winter area supports a similar suite of birds to those mentioned above.
 This is also a great area to get to grips with owls, and some dedicated nocturnal searching may produce the likes of Western Barn, Southern White-faced and African Scops Owls, while the larger Spotted and Verreaux's Eagle-Owls do occur in the area as well.
 The dainty and partly diurnal Pearl-spotted Owlet is ever-present too, sometimes surrounded by a host of passerines mobbing it (which is useful to us as it means we can accumulate a lot of bird species fast!).
 We'll eventually settle in for our last dinner together, reminiscing about all the excellent birds we've experienced over the course of this tour.
 Overnight: Golden Impalas Bush Resort, Dinokeng Game Reserve Day 18.
 Transfer to Johannesburg and departure We have the morning available to bird and explore the surrounds at our leisure, and being no more than 2 hours away from the main Johannesburg Airport (OR Tambo International Airport), we do not have very far to travel today.
 The tour will conclude at the airport later in the day.
 We kindly ask that you book your international flight to depart after 3 p.m. today.
-Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
-In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.
-Duration: 18 days Group Size: 4-6 Dates: 14 - 31 October 2024/21 November - 08 December 2024 01 - 18 February 2025/14 - 31 October 2025 Start: Durban, South Africa End: Johannesburg, South Africa Prices: R105,987 per person sharing, based on 4-8 participants (2024) R117,646 per person sharing, based on 4-8 participants (2025) Single Supplements: R20,338 (2024) R22,575 (2025) Price includes: All accommodation Meals (from lunch on Day 1 until lunch on Day 18)
+Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides, and other factors.
+In addition, we sometimes have to use a different guide from the one advertised due to tour scheduling or other factors.
+Duration: 18 days Group Size: 4-6 Dates: 14 - 31 October 2025 14 - 31 October 2026 Start: Durban, South Africa End: Johannesburg, South Africa Prices: R117,646 per person sharing, based on 4-8 participants (2025) R138, 422 per person sharing, based on 4-8 participants (2026) Single Supplements: R22,575 (2025) R26,561 (2026)